ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Let’s not fear pain, because feeling pain is one of the best ways to become stronger.<br>

-- In the face of the cosmos, we are children, forever.<br>
+- In the face of the cosmos, we all are children forever.<br>

 - Fraudulent news spread because fraudulent humans exist.<br>